A Cell in the Smile, 2017–2018

 scene 19

-In 2016 I began working with Freeman and Lowe as a fabricator, creating 3D assets that were later printed for their show at the Storefront Gallery.
-That work led into me being hired for a commission to create the mosaic attic in their permanent exhibit at the Cleveland Museum of Art in 2018.
-I was commissioned to create large-scale murals resembling the inside of a cave.
-Because of my background in interactive and immersive art, this was right in line with my practice.
-My role was to build the world, while the team focused on how to realize it technically.
+In 2016 Smile began working with Freeman and Lowe as a fabricator, creating 3D assets that were later printed for their show at the Storefront Gallery.
+That work led into being hired for a commission to create the mosaic attic in their permanent exhibit at the Cleveland Museum of Art in 2018.
+Smile was commissioned to create large-scale murals resembling the inside of a cave.
+Because of their background in interactive and immersive art, this was right in line with their practice.
+Th role was to build the world, while the team focused on how to realize it technically.

-That year I developed methods for making these cave-like surfaces last “for the inevitable future.”
-Along the way I built countless sculptures, most of them pre-production tests for what would become a six-month build and installation in Cleveland.
+That year Smile developed methods for making these cave-like surfaces last “for the inevitable future.”
+Along the way they built countless sculptures, most of them pre-production tests for what would become a six-month build and installation in Cleveland.
 Those test pieces were later purchased by a restaurant in New York City — JUKU, a sushi spot in the Financial District.
-What had begun as experiments for the museum ended up living in a commercial setting, and I spent a month installing them there.
-It meant I now had to produce entirely new works for the museum.
+What had begun as experiments for the museum ended up living in a commercial setting, and they spent a month installing them there.
+It meant they now had to produce entirely new works for the museum.

-When I moved to Cleveland, the project scaled into a 14 × 24 × 16 foot mosaic cave we called the attic.
-Alongside that, I also created the foreground moss and mountain layout for the dioramas, the layout for the White Tile Room, and additional pieces that completed the museum installation.
-At the same time I was writing and producing Compusa.live.
-As the project went on it became clear that the payments weren’t right — they tried to underpay me and eventually rip me off.
-I quit.
-They attempted to reproduce my style but couldn’t.
-The attic, in my eyes, was left a mess.
-They had the chance to do something meaningful, but they weren’t real artists — they were actors playing artists.
+When they moved to Cleveland, the project scaled into a 14 × 24 × 16 foot mosaic cave we called the attic.
+Alongside that, they also created the foregroun mountain layout for the dioramas, the layout for the White Tile Room, and additional pieces that completed the museum installation.
+This project lasted over two years, the installation is perminate and will be able to be viewed by the public in the 2030s.